ChrisWoodgate/chriswoodgate.github.io/_pages/cv.md

 Peer Review
 ------
-I have reviewed articles for a range of international physics and materials science journals, including Physical Review Materials, the Journal of Applied Physics, npj Computational Materials, Acta Materialia, and Scripta Materialia.
+I have reviewed articles for a range of international physics and materials science journals, including Physical Review Materials, Physical Review B, the Journal of Applied Physics, npj Computational Materials, Acta Materialia, and Scripta Materialia.

 Conference Presentations
 ------